TheSmiths-Widgets/ts.floatlabelfield/README.md

 | ------------- | ------------------------- |
 | change 		| Triggers when user changes field's value.
 Contains `value`. |

-## Customization
-* How to apply custom styles to the project?
-* What kind of custom models are supported (provide structure)?
-* Which public properties can be accessed (provide list)?

 ******************************************

 ## TODO / Ideas for improvement